mercury2269/mercury2269.github.io/_posts/2012/2012-04-24-json-net-implement-custom-serialization.html.md

 ###Setup

 First thing you need to do is to create a custom class the derives from JsonConverter, and override 3 methods.
-In the CanConvert method we check if the passed in type can be assigned to our target type WierdName.
+In the CanConvert method we check if the passed in type can be assigned to our target type WeirdName.

-    public class WierdNameSerializer : JsonConverter
+    public class WeirdNameSerializer : JsonConverter
     {
         public override void WriteJson(JsonWriter writer, object value, JsonSerializer serializer) {